-The fourth generation Jeep Wrangler is offered in two or four-door configuration.
-Pricing starts at just under £45,000 for the two-door model - or about £51,500 for the four-door body shape.
+The fourth generation Jeep Wrangler is offered in two or four-door configurations.
+Pricing starts at just over £49,000 for the two-door model - or about £51,500 for the four-door body shape.
 Either way, there's a choice of Sahara, Overland, Rubicon and 80th Anniversary trim levels.
-Engine-wise, the selection is between a 2.0-litre petrol or a 2.2-litre CRD diesel, priced identically.
-Either way, you have to have 8-speed auto transmission.
+Engine-wise, the choice is now restricted to a 2.0-litre petrol unit with 272hp mated to 8-speed auto transmission.
 You can also talk to your dealer about the clever '4xe' PHEV plug-in petrol version.
 As for kit, well even on basic variants, expect to find 16-inch steel wheels, a DVD-compatible stereo with six speakers and remote keyless entry offered as standard.
 Range topping Rubicon variants will have a '4:1 Rock Trac' part-time four-wheel drive system, electronic front detachable anti roll bars, Tru-Loc front and rear axles and performance suspension.
-New features this time round include LED headlamps and tail lamps, plus a more sophisticated Uconnect infotainment system with Apple CarPlay, Android Auto and the choice of 5.0, 7.0 or 8.4-inch touchscreens with pinch-and-zoom capability.
-An array of safety and security systems are also now on offer, including Blind-spot Monitoring with Rear Cross Path detection, a ParkView rear backup camera with dynamic grid lines, electronic stability control (ESC) with electronic roll mitigation and four standard air bags.
+New standard features fitted to this updated model include accident emergency braking, adaptive cruise control and auto high beam.
+An array of safety and security systems also feature, including Blind-spot Monitoring with Rear Cross Path detection, a ParkView rear backup camera with dynamic grid lines, electronic stability control (ESC) with electronic roll mitigation and four standard air bags.
 It makes it sound as if the Wrangler has become gentrified.
 Don't be fooled.
 Bottom line?
 Only buy this car if you're very serious about off-roading.
 Otherwise you'll merely be wasting your money.